ArgonDesign/alogic/doc/control.md

 Loops with a `let` clause are control statements in the same way as the loops themselves.

-Some statements are unambiguously combinatorial statements.
+Some statements are unambiguously combinational statements.
 These are listed
 here:

 - Assignment statement